Getting Started

 - Zig Version: 0.15.0 or later (tested on 0.15.2)

-- Operating System: Windows, Linux, macOS, or FreeBSD
+- Operating System: Windows, Linux, or macOS

 Platform Support